imjuniper/UnrealBuildScript/README.md

 .\BuildProject.ps1
 ```

-This will find the `.uproject` file in the script's directory, build the game in the `Development` configuration for the `Win64` platform, and output the build in the `$ProjectRoot/ArchivedBuilds`.
+This will find the `.uproject` file in the script's directory, build the game in the `Development` configuration for the `Win64` platform, and output the build to `$ProjectRoot/ArchivedBuilds`.

-You can find all the command's parameters documented in the file, with `Get-Help .\BuildProject.ps1` or lower in this page.
+You can find all the command's parameters documented in the file or lower in this page.

 ### Building